-As a beginner photographer you must surely be looking at the images made by other photographers, people whose work you admire.
-Among the many things that you may no doubt notice you may also have noticed that somehow the compositions of these photographers tend to be a lot more eye catching.
-There is no magic wand which you can wave and your photography can become better all of a sudden.
-It does take a considerable amount of time and energy to develop the necessary skills to make great images.
-One thing that is also required is a good understanding of the Compositional Rules of photography.
+As a beginner photographer, you must surely be looking at the images made by other photographers, people whose work you admire.
+Among the many things that you may undoubtedly notice, you may also have noticed that somehow the compositions of these photographers tend to be a lot more eye-catching.

-Leading lines has been used by photographers in different ways to compose their images.
+Leading lines are used by photographers in different ways to compose their images.
 However, the most dominant use of leading lines is that it draws the attention of the user to the main subject of the image.
-Sometimes, though, leading lines is simply used to draw the eyes of the viewer deeper into the image.
-It remains one of the sure-fire ways to capture attention grabbing images, allowing the eyes to follow a line and wander into the image.
+Sometimes, though, leading lines are used to draw the viewer’s eyes deeper into the image.
+It remains one of the sure-fire ways to capture attention-grabbing images, allowing the eyes to follow a line and wander into the image.

 Probably the most talked about and therefore clichéd rule in

 Simply put, divide the viewfinder into thirds, vertically and horizontally.
 The four intersecting points are where you need to place the subject.

 Negative space is all about leaving space, and lots of it, in the image to ensure that the main subject occupies a small portion of it.
 How much space to leave depends on you and the final look of the image.
 One of the uses of negative space is in commercial and stock